The Complete Guide to Website Project Management

 If you’re not yet familiar with Rock, we’re an all-in-one messaging platform.
 Rock combines chat with task management, note taking, file storage and meetings.
 This allows us to keep our complete website project management workflow in one place:

-• Real-time messaging: Send unlimited messages, audio messages, polls and other information in a space.
-You can even move messages over to tasks, topics and notes.
+- Real-time messaging: Send messages, audio messages, polls and other information in a space.

-• Documentation: Write down important information on the Notes mini-app.
+- Documentation: Write down important information on the Notes mini-app.
 Think of meeting agendas, documentation or updates.
-You can also document information through the Files mini-app.

 Design & UX: Figma

-We mostly use Figma for creative work on the web design project management front.
-These are the main activities we use run on the platform:
+We mostly use Figma for creative work on the web design project management front:

-• Visuals: Because a lot of our images are product based, we take screens from the UI/UX workflows and convert them into custom marketing materials for the website.
+- Visuals: Screens from the UI/UX workflows and convert them into custom marketing materials for the website.

-Figma seamlessly connects with the web design project management workflow as we can attach designs to individual tasks.
-We sometimes also add early stage mocks to topics for discussion.
-Figma designs can also be added to meeting agendas in the Notes mini-app.
+We connect Figma with the web design project management workflow by attaching designs to individual tasks.
+Designs can also be added to meeting agendas in the Notes mini-app.

 If you use Adobe Creative Cloud instead of Figma for website development, then you can also freely integrate those designs to the Files mini-app on Rock.

-Content writing & SEO: Google Drive, Loom & Yoast
+Content writing & SEO: Google Drive and Loom

 We mainly use 3 different platforms for managing the content writing and SEO process of the website.

-• Google Drive: We write down our documentation, copy and guidelines on Google Drive.
-It’s easy to switch between documents or sheets when writing down information on the next webpage, SEO improvements or new blog posts.
+- Google Drive: We write down our documentation, copy and guidelines on Google Drive.

-• Loom: We use Loom to to share asynchronous videos between team members.
-These might include walkthroughs on workflows, content or new webpages.
+- Loom: We use Loom to to share asynchronous videos between team members.
+Think of walkthroughs for workflows, content or new webpages.
 We watch videos back and add comments if there is anything we did not understand.

-We have mix several tools in the web development project management process.
+We use Webflow as our CMS for the project management for web development process.
 We wanted to combine the Webflow experience with the powerful plugins and SEO functionality of Wordpress.
 Thus we decided to use both in our website development.

-Moving between web development stages is done through a thorough check lists under the webpage task.
-We first develop the page on Figma, move it to Webflow and subsequently replicate the page on Wordpress.
+Moving between web development stages is done through a dedicated tasks with an exhaustive list.
+We first develop the page on Figma, and subsequently move the design to Webflow.

 We keep dedicated checklist items for each stage in the development process.
-This way everyone in the team knows how far along we are with website improvements.
+This way everyone in the team can track website improvement progress.
+More on that in the upcoming section!

 Manage your website project management workflow by following these 6 steps

-The following section summarizes the website project management template in 6 simple steps.
-This process is easily implemented by any team and completely free.
+The following section summarizes our website project planning process in 6 simple steps.
+This process free and can be easily implemented by any team.

-Throughout the last few months we trialed different processes and communication strategies and we’ve found this to be the most impactful for a starting team.
-It is also a reliable way for making your deadlines, documenting information and keeping everyone involved.
+Throughout the last few months we trialed different processes and communication strategies.
+We’ve found this to be the most effective workflow for a starting team or small business.

 1. Configure the required spaces and establish how to communicate across them

 Spaces combine all task functionality you might need alongside full-fledged messaging, note taking, file storage and meetings.
-Spaces have different functions within our team.
-We organize the website project management communications across 3 spaces:
+We organize website project management communications across 3 spaces:

-• Strategy space: This is the highest level and and where we discuss the overall project.
-It’s where we discuss objectives, results and the overall direction of the project throughout different milestones of the website development plan.
+- Strategy space: Highest level and and where we discuss the overall project.
+It’s where we discuss objectives, results and the different milestones of the website development plan.

-• Creative space: This is where we create individual tasks and discuss individual issues, new pages, page improvements and other more granular activities.
+- Creative space: Individual tasks and discussion of new pages, page improvements and other more granular activities.

 2. Integrate your website management toolstack

-There are 3 types of tools you should consider integrating into your space when setting up the website project management workflow on Rock:
+There are 3 types of tools you should consider integrating with for the website project management workflow:

 Design tools

-Integrating Figma or ACC only takes a few minutes.
-Select “Files” on the top of your space, select the platform you want to integrate, authenticate the account and subsequently select the relevant folders.
+Integrating Figma or Adobe only takes a few minutes.
+Select “Files” on the top of your space, select the platform you want to integrate, authenticate the account and select the relevant folders.

-Once an account has been authenticated you can directly start adding folders in other spaces as well.
+Once an account has been authenticated you can directly add folders in other spaces as well.

 Cloud storage providers

-SEO workflows, new content, strategies and team planning is oftentimes stored in a cloud storage provider.
-As your team grows and more projects are added, these platforms quickly become saturated.
+SEO workflows, new content, strategies and team planning should be stored in a cloud storage provider.

 We integrate our cloud storage providers to our spaces to reduce folder searching and link sharing across the team.
-By directly having all documentation in one space, everyone can access important information without getting distracted with non-relevant folders.
+Everyone can access important information without getting distracted with non-relevant folders.

-You can now continue adding folders from the same tools in other spaces and different projects you’re working on.
+You can now continue adding folders in other spaces and different projects you’re working on.

 Meetings & video